joshiemoore/snakeware/README.md

 To run snakeware on QEMU:

-1. [Download and Install QEMU](https://www.qemu.org/download/).
-Supports Linux, OSX, and Windows.
+1. [Download and install QEMU](https://www.qemu.org/download/).
+Supports Linux, macOS, and Windows.
 2. Open your terminal/command prompt.
 3. Navigate to the directory/folder where the snakeware image image was downloaded.
 4. Launch the snakeware ISO using a script similar to this: